hohoyourself/ExpenseTracker/README.md

       ports:
         - '81:3306'
   ```
-Remember to re-build the Docker project after this change.
+Remember to rebuild the Docker project after this change.

 ## License